dreimer1986/yourname_card_mod/README.md

 # Your Name Card-Mod Edition.
 Home Assistant theme - A dark, electric blue theme that reminds (me) the movie Your Name.
+WARNING! card-mod and layout-card custom addins are mandatory!

 * [Prerequisite](#prerequisite)
 * [HACS installation](#hacs_installation)